Skip to content

 Detailed description

 The R21/Matrix-M (R21/MM) vaccine has been recommended by the World Health Organization (WHO) to prevent clinical malaria in young children living in moderate to high transmission areas of Sub-Saharan Africa.
 R21/MM is based on the circumsporozoite protein (CSP) targeting the pre-erythrocytic stage of Plasmodium falciparum.
 R21/MM elicits high levels of antibodies against the central repeat (Asn-Ala-Asn-Pro \[NANP\]) of the circumsporozoite protein (CSP) which has been shown to correlate with protection.
 Currently, R21/MM is recommended to be delivered to young children starting at 5-6 months of age with 3 doses given at monthly intervals, however, there are no existing Essential Programme on Immunization (EPI) vaccine visits scheduled at these ages.
-We plan to evaluate, using the R21/MM malaria vaccine as a model system, how age at first vaccine dose and time intervals between doses modify the immunogenicity of the vaccine and the ensuant efficacy in protecting infants against clinical Plasmodium falciparum malaria.
-Healthy male or female infants 6 to 7 weeks of age will be randomized to one of three different immunization schedule cohorts: a) a compressed conventional schedule at 6-10-14 weeks of age; b) a relaxed schedule at 2-4-6 months of age; c) a relaxed schedule at 3-6-9 months of age.
-Participants in each immunization schedule cohort will be randomized in a ratio of 3:1 to receive 4 doses of either R21/MM or placebo with a 4th dose to be administered at 15 months of age.
-Infants randomized to the respective immunization schedule categories will receive co-administered routine EPI vaccines.
-The study will include the provision of a three dose R21/MM compressed schedule to all participants randomized to the placebo arms upon completion of the study at Month 27 of life.
+We plan to evaluate, using the R21/MM malaria vaccine as a model system, how age at first vaccine dose and time intervals between doses modify the immunogenicity of the vaccine.
+Healthy male or female infants 6 to 7 weeks of age will be randomized to one of three different immunization schedule cohorts: a) a "compressed" conventional schedule at 6-10-14 weeks of age; b) a "relaxed" schedule at 2-4-6 months of age; c) a "relaxed" schedule at 3-6-9 months of age.
+In the original study design (Part A of the study), participants in each immunization schedule cohort were randomized in a ratio of 3:1 to receive either R21/MM or placebo - up until September 1, 2025, where upon confirmation of R21/MM rollout into the EPI schedule in the study districts, all participants already enrolled in the "relaxed" 2-4-6 month and "relaxed" 3-6-9 month schedules who had not yet received the first study vaccination, were assigned automatically to receive open-label R21/MM.
+Recruitment into the study was also paused while the protocol amendment with the revised study design was being developed.
+At the time of the recruitment being paused, the study had enrolled 644 participants.
+All study participants enrolled during Part A of the study were unblinded as they approached 5 months of age and those who were randomized to the placebo arms had all study procedures discontinued, and were referred to local EPI clinics to receive R21/MM vaccinations and withdrawn from the study.
+Participants who had been randomized and who had received R21/MM at their first study vaccination, were kept on study and continued to receive open-label R21/MM, as per the protocol.
+In Part B of the study, as per the revised study design, an additional 320 infants will be enrolled and randomized to the "compressed" 6-10-14 weeks (Cohort 1), "relaxed" 2-4-6 month (Cohort 2) and "relaxed" 3-6-9 month (Cohort 3) immunization schedules initially in a 2:1:1 ratio.
+Participants enrolled into Cohorts 2 and 3 will all be assigned to receive open-label R21/MM, while those enrolled into Cohort 1 will be randomized (blinded) 1:1 to receive 3 doses of either R21/MM or placebo.
+Once participants in Cohort 1 complete their 28 day post-3rd dose visit, they will be unblinded.
+Participants randomized to placebo will rollover to a new cohort, Cohort 4, to receive 3 doses of R21/MM on a 5-6-7-month schedule, aligning with WHO guidelines.
+Participants randomized into the "relaxed" 2-4-6 month schedule (Cohort 2) and "relaxed" 3-6-9 month schedule (Cohort 3) will receive 3 doses of open-label R21/MM; no placebo participants will be enrolled into Cohorts 2 and 3.
+Infants randomized to the respective immunization schedule categories will receive co-administered routine EPI vaccines and participants in all cohorts will receive a 4th dose of R21/MM at Month 15.

 Interventions